 Renew your vehicle licence now

-It should arrive in the post within five working days.
+It should arrive in the post within 7 working days.

-If you’ve renewed online and your licence label hasn’t arrived within ten working days, please call us on 0800 108 809.
+If you’ve renewed online and your licence label hasn’t arrived within 7 working days, order a replacement online.

 Visit one of our agents instead

-If you’ve run out of time and can’t wait seven days for your label, renew at an agent instead of going online.
+If you’ve run out of time and can’t wait 7 working days for your label, renew at an agent instead of going online.
 The agent will give you your label straight away.

 Use the reminder you received from us, or fill out an Application to license motor vehicle (MR1B) form at the agent.